fatih/sicp/thoughts.md

   evaluation.
 * Happy to finish the first sub section (1.1).
 40 pages read and I really like it so far.
+* DrRacket is so far so good.
+I like how it adjust the memory so it can overcome infinite recursive calls (of course increasing is not the solution :)).
+Because the examples or exercises grow in size I'm using more and more DrRacket GUI instead of opening the REPL from the terminal.